mehulagg/gitlab_test/doc/ci/pipelines/settings.md

 The pending deployment jobs will be skipped.

+If you do not want to enable this setting, you can use the [`resource_group`](../yaml/README.md#resource_group) attribute in your CI configuration file.
+With this attribute, the Runner runs each job separately.

 ## Pipeline Badges

 In the pipelines settings page you can find pipeline status and test coverage